cscorley/dissertation/chapters/5_combo/2_results.md

 \ctwo{} asks what portions of a changeset are most critical for performance of different tasks, specifically for feature location and developer identification.
 Table \ref{table:all_corpus_sweep} shows the summary results over all subject systems.
-Tables \ref{table:bookkeeper_corpus_sweep},
-\ref{table:mahout_corpus_sweep}, \ref{table:openjpa_corpus_sweep},
-\ref{table:pig_corpus_sweep}, \ref{table:tika_corpus_sweep}, and
-\ref{table:zookeeper_corpus_sweep} show the results for \bookkeeper, \mahout,
-\openjpa, \pig, \tika, and \zookeeper, respectively.
-In the tables, we bold entries where the MRR is highest for each of the two tasks and also highlight the row of the configuration used throughout this dissertation.
-Our goal is not to find which configuration works best for each system and task, but rather to determine whether one configuration is *capable* of producing acceptable results for both tasks.
+As in \cone, our goal is not to find which configuration works best for each system and task, but rather to determine whether a particular text source affects the tasks.

-The results for the corpus construction sweep vary across systems and tasks.
+As seen in the results for \cone, the results for the corpus construction sweep vary across systems and tasks.
 Importantly, there does not seem to be any particular configuration that is shared between systems or tasks.